atamocius/codenames-4-way-melee/round-robin.md

 ### 2-Way Tie

-- The _winner of the head-to-head_ matchup between the 2 teams will dictate which advances to the [finals](./finals.md).
+- The _winner of the head-to-head_ matchup between the 2 teams will decide which advances to the [finals](./finals.md).

 ### More than 2 Teams Tied